.375 Ruger: Performance

 Currently, Hornady and Double Tap manufacture ammunition for the .375 Ruger cartridge.
 The Hornady Superformance ammunition drives a 270 gr SP-RP bullet at 2840 ft/s and the 300 gr DGS and DGX bullets at 2660 ft/s.
+The original Hornady loads were not Superformance, but had the same velocity, with the Superformance loading offering lower recoil due to a smaller propellant charge, and less steep pressure curve.
 The Double Tap achieves 2825 ft/s and 4700 ftlb with a 270-grain Barnes TSX from a 23-inch barrel Ruger 77 African.
-The .375 Ruger's slightly greater case capacity, and the "short fat" cartridge efficiency lead to increases in the neighborhood of 150 fps over the H&H cartridge.
-Their capabilities remain essentially comparable.
+The .375 Ruger's greater case capacity, and the "short fat" cartridge efficiency lead to increases in the neighborhood of 150 to 200 fps over the .375 H&H Magnum cartridge.
+Their capabilities for big game hunting remain essentially comparable.
+The muzzle velocity advantage can allow rifles chambered in .375 Ruger to use 20 inch barrels and still match the ballistics of the .375 H&H Magnum with a 26 inch barrel.
+Combined with the fact that the .375 Ruger fits in a shorter action, it allows hunters to use rifles that are shorter, lighter, handier and cheaper than muzzle velocity wise comparable magnum-action length action rifles chambered in .375 H&H Magnum.
 Since 2015, O.F.
 Mossberg & Sons produced bolt-action rifles of the "Patriot" series chambered in .375 Ruger with different stock options.